gorgonia/cu/cublas/README.md

 # How This Package Is Developed #

 The majority of the CUDA interface was generated with the `cublasgen` program.
 The `cublasgen` program was adapted from the `cgo` generator from the `gonum/blas` package.

+The `cudagen.h` file was generated based off the propietary header from nvidia, then further edited (several variable names were renamed) to match the cblas interface in order to quickly generate the API.